poolifier/poolifier/README.md

 To choose your pool consider first that with a _FixedThreadPool_/_FixedClusterPool_ or a _DynamicThreadPool_/_DynamicClusterPool_ your application memory footprint will increase.
 By doing so, your application will be ready to execute in parallel more tasks, but during idle time your application will consume more memory.
-One good choice from poolifier team point of view is to profile your application using a static or dynamic worker pool, and analyze your application metrics when you increase/decrease the number of workers.
+One good choice from poolifier team point of view is to profile your application using a fixed or dynamic worker pool, and analyze your application metrics when you increase/decrease the number of workers.
 For example you could keep the memory footprint low by choosing a _DynamicThreadPool_/_DynamicClusterPool_ with a minimum of 5 workers, and allowing it to create new workers until a maximum of 50 workers if needed.
 This is the advantage of using a _DynamicThreadPool_/_DynamicClusterPool_.
 But in general, **always profile your application**.